matsengrp/linearham/README.md

 You can also create a shell script with your linearham commands for docker to run, and put it in place of `/bin/bash` (use `test.sh` as an example).
 If you want your run to be reproducible, choose a tag of the form vX.X.X [from quay.io](https://quay.io/repository/matsengrp/linearham?tab=tags), then specify it like so: `quay.io/matsengrp/linearham:vX.X.X`.

-To access your own data from within the container or to persist your output beyond the container, you must [use volumes by specifying `-v`](http://erick.matsen.org/2018/04/19/docker.html#making-a-directory-available-inside-of-a-container).
+To access your own data from within the container, or to persist your output beyond the container, you must [use volumes by specifying `-v`](http://erick.matsen.org/2018/04/19/docker.html#making-a-directory-available-inside-of-a-container).
-We recommend using this convention (other paths likeley won't work):
+We recommend using this convention (other paths may not work):

-1. Choose a directory outside of Docker that contains both your input data directory and your desired output directory.
+1. Choose a directory outside of Docker that contains both your input data directory and your desired output directory
 2. Mount it as a volume to `/linearham/work` inside the container: `-v /your/local/path:/linearham/work`
-3. All commands inside the container referencing input and output inside that directory should do so via `/linearham/work`, e.g. setting `--outdir=/linearham/work/output` inside the container will persist your output outside the container in `/your/local/path/output`.
+3. All commands inside the container referencing paths inside that directory should do so via `/linearham/work`, e.g. setting `--outdir=/linearham/work/output` inside the container will persist your output outside the container in `/your/local/path/output`.

-Note that because Docker must run as root (no, really), this means that you will be writing to the directory on your host machine *as root*, so a) be very careful and b) don't choose anything anywhere near `/` (something like `/home/user/several/sub/dirs` is good).
+Note that because Docker must run as root, this means that you will be writing to the directory on your host machine _as root_, so a) be very careful and b) don't choose anything anywhere near `/` (something like `/home/user/several/sub/dirs` is good).

 ## Running linearham